FacePalmDev/CityWeatherApp/readme.md

 * MSTest - Kept it quite basic for unit testing.
 * Moq - Again it's a nice simple mocking engine.
 I didn't need anything more complex.
 * Fluent Assertions - For test readability.
+* Resharper - I love it!
+Especially the continuous testing
+*
 ## Technical Debt
 There were time constraints and sometimes in the real world a quick fix is needed.
 That doesn't mean I've forgotten about the potential issues.
 Each one I spotted I marked with a //todo.

+Unit test coverage could also be better but I didn't have enough time.
+In the real world, I'd continue to work on that after release.